Khush-Ojha/Mini-ORM/README.md

 A lightweight, strictly typed Object-Relational Mapper (ORM) built from scratch using **Advanced TypeScript**.

 This project demonstrates how to bridge the gap between **Static Type Analysis** and **Runtime Data Validation**.
-It allows developers to define a schema configuration once and automatically generates strictly typed interfaces, runtime validators, and persistence logic without code generation steps.
+It allows to define a schema configuration once and automatically generates strictly typed interfaces, runtime validators, and persistence logic without code generation steps.

 ## 🚀 Key Features